flectra-hq/flectra/doc/webservices/iap.rst

     Transaction identifier, returned by the authorization process and consumed by either capturing or cancelling the transaction.

-.. exception:: odoo.addons.iap.tools.iap_tools.InsufficientCreditError
+.. exception:: flectra.addons.iap.tools.iap_tools.InsufficientCreditError

     Raised during transaction authorization if the credits requested are not currently available on the account (either not enough credits or too many pending transactions/existing holds).

-.. exception:: odoo.exceptions.AccessError
+.. exception:: flectra.exceptions.AccessError
     :noindex:

     Raised by:

     * any operation to which a service token is required, if the service token is invalid; or
-    * any failure in an inter-server call. (typically, in :func:`~odoo.addons.iap.tools.iap_tools.iap_jsonrpc`).
+    * any failure in an inter-server call. (typically, in :func:`~flectra.addons.iap.tools.iap_tools.iap_jsonrpc`).

-.. exception:: odoo.exceptions.UserError
+.. exception:: flectra.exceptions.UserError
     :noindex:

     Raised by any unexpected behaviour at the discretion of the App developer (*you*).